softawaregmbh/library-authentication/README.md

 }
 ```

-## softaware.Authentication.Hmac.Client
+### softaware.Authentication.Hmac.Client

 Provides a `DelegatingHandler` for adding an HMAC authorization header to HTTP requests.

-Instantiate your HttpClient instance with the `ApiKeyDelegatingHandler`:
+Instantiate your `HttpClient` instance with the `ApiKeyDelegatingHandler`.
+Make sure, that you don't create new `HttpClient` instances for every request (see also [this blog post](https://aspnetmonsters.com/2016/08/2016-08-27-httpclientwrong/) for details):

 ```csharp
 new HttpClient(new ApiKeyDelegatingHandler(appId, apiKey));